birdandhike.com logo

 Other than the standard warnings about hiking in the desert, ...this hike is fairly safe, but there are a few spots where a slip would result in sudden death, so be careful and watch your kids.
 The 3rd-class sections require some care, as a fall would result in injury, but they are not difficult.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
+This route goes into the Pinto Valley Wilderness Area, so pay particular attention to respecting the land.
 Also, this is a moderate hike in a remote area, so be sure to bring the 10 Essentials.

 Getting to the Trailhead

-From town, drive out to Lake Mead.
-From the intersection of Northshore Road and Lakeshore Road (Table 1, Site 654), drive north on Northshore Road for about 20.6 miles (0.6 miles east of Mile Marker 20) to the Northshore Summit parking area (Site 539), which is on the north side of the road.
+From town, drive out to Lake Mead, then drive north on Northshore Road for about 20.6 miles to the Mile 20.6 (Northshore Summit) Trailhead.
 Park here; this is the trailhead.

 The Hike